cfuntila/ConnectFour/README.md

 ## Getting Started

-Download all python files in this repository and in your terminal go to the loaction of those saved files.
+Download all python files in this repository and in your terminal go to the location of those saved files.
 Now input the following command.
-You may need to add permisiions to your file using the command: "chmod +x ./ConnectFour.py".
+You may need to add permissions to your file using the command: "chmod +x ./ConnectFour.py".

 ```console
 foo@bar:~$ ./ConnectFour.py